 Fund/Stock Strategy Date Total Return Benchmark Perfor- mance Since Issue Date Hedged Equity ETFs DMRL: Del- taShares S&P 500 Managed Risk ETF.
 CCOR: Cambria Core Equity ETF.
 JHEQX: JPMorgan Hedged Equity Fund Class I. We want to highlight hedged ETF strategies that can help advisors protect gains if we are at the start of a 2018 style correction, or worse, our first bear market in over a decade, while at the same time maintaining long exposure if/when the correction ends.
 Hedged ETFs outperformed the S&P 500 in 2018, and if this current correction turns into a lengthy pullback, hedged ETFs will help preserve client gains.
-3/10/2020 DMRL: 5.93% CCOR: -0.82% JHEQX: 14.99% SPY: 18.44% Sector Opportunities from the Coronavirus Decline Tech Sector (Three ETFs) Financials (Three ETFs) Energy (Three ETFs) This will be the first part of a two-part series that addresses potential longer-term opportunities from this crisis.
+3/10/2020 DMRL: 13.66% CCOR: 2.08% JHEQX: 19.49% SPY: 31.30% Sector Opportunities from the Coronavirus Decline Tech Sector (Three ETFs) Financials (Three ETFs) Energy (Three ETFs) This will be the first part of a two-part series that addresses potential longer-term opportunities from this crisis.
 For today's issue, we selected three sectors: Tech, Financials and Energy, and we provided three ETF options in each sector depending on whether you are looking for broad-based exposure (and diversification) or want a more targeted strategy (higher risk/higher return).
 3/24/2020 Multiple ETFs selected for each sector depending on risk toler- ance.
 Longer Term Industry Opportunities from the Coronavirus Health & Wellness (Three ETFs) Mobility As A Service (IBUY: Amplify Online Retail ETF) Cord Cutting (JHCS: John Hancock Multifactor Media and Communications ETF).
 Stay At Home (XITK: SPDR FactSet Innovative Technology ETF) In this issue, we build on the theme of a return to optimism by identifying specific stocks, ETFs, and industries likely to experience long-term tailwinds from this historic coronavirus pandemic black swan.
 This trend will shift the spending and habits of millions of Americans over the course of the next decade.
-4/7/2020 PTH: 70.49% IBUY: 124.2% JHCS: 31.41% XITK: 86.65% SPY: 28.98% Three Industries That Will Benefit from Changes in Corporate Behavior Cloud Computing (SKYY: First Trust Cloud Computing ETF) E-Commerce (SHOP: Shopify & GDDY (GoDaddy) Online Payment Processing (IPAY: ETFMG Prime Mobile Payments ETF) Each part of our "What To Buy" series have become more granular, and that trend is continuing today with the final installment of the series.
+4/7/2020 PTH: 104.3% IBUY: 177.6% JHCS: 54.96% XITK: 123.4% SPY: 42.84% Three Industries That Will Benefit from Changes in Corporate Behavior Cloud Computing (SKYY: First Trust Cloud Computing ETF) E-Commerce (SHOP: Shopify & GDDY (GoDaddy) Online Payment Processing (IPAY: ETFMG Prime Mobile Payments ETF) with the final installment of the series.
 Part One focused on broad sectors.
 Part Two identified larger industries that should benefit over the longer term from changes in consumer behavior from the coronavirus experience.
-Now, Part Three will go even deeper and rely on our own anecdotal experiences to identify subindices that should benefit over the longer term from changes in business behavior in a post-coronavirus world.
-4/21/2020 SKYY: 41.78% SHOP: 80.58% GDDY: 19.61% IPAY: 44.38% SPY: 25.27%
+Now, Part Three will go even deeper and rely on our own anecdotal experiences to identify sub- 4/21/2020 SKYY: 63.46% SHOP: 101.0% GDDY: 26.01% IPAY: 69.25% SPY: 38.70%